Doctoral Internship in Psychology

 The internship selection is a two-step process.
 The first step involves reviewing application materials by the selection committee.
-The Training Director will then contact the finalists by March 6th.
-The second step involves Skype interviews and an optional Open House day.
+The Training Director will then contact the finalists by December 15th.
+The second step involves Zoom interviews and an optional Open House day.

 Interns will receive a stipend of $25,000 (via biweekly pay periods) and a single-occupancy, one bedroom on-campus residential apartment.
 Alternatively, you may request a $30,000 stipend without the residential apartment.
 The Counseling Center observes state and national holidays (approximately 9 days per year) and is closed for part of the winter and spring breaks.
 Health insurance is provided.
 Interns will be able to use university facilities, libraries, the Student Wellness Center, and computer equipment.
 Each intern will have their own private office, computer with internet access, and a webcam.